 REPRESENTATIVE RESULTS:

 The interference effect was observed in both the dual-modal intra-LDT and the extradigit load tasks.
 Considering the three probe sites in Experiment 1, the RT results of the intra-LDT task manifested a dynamic pattern of RC processing as a function of two RC types.
-As shown in Figure 3, the ORC type exhibits a processing advantage at the position post the matrix subject after the RC (P1) and at the end of the sentence (P3), whereas the SRC type has an advantage at the position post the matrix verb after the RC (P2).
+As shown in Figure 3, the ORC type exhibits a processing advantage at the position post the matrix subject (SMC) after the RC (P1) and at the end of the sentence (P3), whereas the SRC type has an advantage at the position post the matrix verb (VMC) after the RC (P2).
 The simple main effect of sentence type was significant at P2 and P3, indicating that the SRCs had a lower processing load with the LDT interfering task at the matrix verbs (P2), while the ORCs had a lower processing load at the ends of the sentences (P3).
 These results were different from the consistent SRC preference reported by RC studies in head-initial languages such as English and also varied from the competing SRC and ORC advantages reported in previous Chinese RC studies.

 <Insert Figure 3 about here>

 The RT results of the extradigit-recall task in light of the three-digit load conditions in Experiment 2 manifested a dynamic pattern of RC processing as a function of two RC types as well.
 The SRCs and ORCs showed no significant difference across the three extrasentential digit-load interference conditions.
-Around the post-DE regions (i.e., the same regions detected by Experiment 1), these experiments replicated the SRC advantage at the matrix verb site, T5 (V2=VMC) under 0-digit load interference.
+Around the post-DE regions (i.e., the same regions detected by Experiment 1), Experiment 2 replicated the SRC advantage at the matrix verb site, T5 (V2=VMC) under 0-digit load interference.
 However, the RC advantage inclined to favor ORCs under 3- and 5-digit load conditions.
 This dynamic pattern was observed in the relativizer DE-region (T3), where SRCs showed a processing advantage under a 0-digit load, but a reversed ORC advantage emerged when the load interference increased to 5-digits.
 All these results provide negative evidence against either the SRC or ORC processing advantages reported in previous Chinese RC studies.

 The results of differing digit-load interference on Chinese RC processing in Experiment 2 are shown in Figure 4, Figure 5 and Figure 6, respectively.